Quick Tips: How To Prune an Overgrown Climbing Rose

 Overgrown Climbing Pink Roses

-When To Prune Climbing Roses?
+When to Prune Climbing Roses?

 You can prune overgrown climbing roses in late autumn or early winter.
 It is easier to prune in the cold season since the plants will go dormant, so, the flowers have faded and even when there is flower, there is no leaf on it, especially during late winter.